anominous/get/README.md

 Where BOARD is just the board's letters, e.g. a for /a/ (Anime & Manga).

 ./4get.sh a b c ...

+When a board runs for the first time, it may take a while.
+But subsequent loops are generally faster.

 Cancel it with CTRL-C.